Fantom-foundation/lachesis_launch/web3_validator_delegator.md

 - `max_epochs` is maximum number of epochs to claim rewards for.
 If not sure, use 40.

 ```
-YOUR_ID = sfc.getStakerID(YOUR_ADDRESS) // if 0, then staker doesn't exist, or SFC functions aren't initialized correctly
+YOUR_ID = sfcc.getStakerID(YOUR_ADDRESS) // if 0, then staker doesn't exist, or SFC functions aren't initialized correctly
 // check you have rewards:
-sfc.calcValidatorRewards(YOUR_ID, from_epoch, max_epochs) // returns: rewards amount, first claimed epoch, last claimed epoch
+sfcc.calcValidatorRewards(YOUR_ID, from_epoch, max_epochs) // returns: rewards amount, first claimed epoch, last claimed epoch
 // claim rewards:
 personal.unlockAccount(YOUR_ADDRESS, <password>, 60) // unlock account for 60 second
-tx = sfc.claimValidatorRewards([max_epochs], {from: YOUR_ADDRESS}) // call multiple times if there's more epochs than max_epochs
+tx = sfcc.claimValidatorRewards([max_epochs], {from: YOUR_ADDRESS}) // call multiple times if there's more epochs than max_epochs
 ```

-Specify max_epochs=200 to claim rewards of 200 epochs at a time to avoid running out of gas.
+Specify maxEpochs=200 to claim rewards of 200 epochs at a time to avoid running out of gas.

 #### Checks
 - Staker must exist